C++98 Function Interfaces: Overloading and Default Parameters

 configure_uart(115200, 8, 2); // 改数据位和停止位

-configure_uart(115200, 8, 2, 'E'); // 全部自定义From an interface design perspective, this is a very gentle form of forward compatibility: you can continuously append new optional capabilities to the right side of the function without breaking existing code.
+configure_uart(115200, 8, 2, 'E'); // 全部自定义From an interface design perspective, this is a very gentle approach to forward compatibility: we can continuously append new optional capabilities to the right side of the function without breaking existing code.

-The syntax of default arguments seems simple, but the rules are actually very strict, and many people fall into their traps.
+The syntax for default parameters appears simple, but the rules are actually quite strict, and many developers fall into traps.

-Rule one: default arguments must appear contiguously from right to left.
-When the compiler processes a function call, it can only determine which values use defaults by "omitting trailing parameters."
-In other words, you cannot skip intermediate parameters—if you want to pass a value to the third parameter, all preceding parameters must be explicitly given.
-This also means that if you try to place a parameter without a default value after one that has a default value, the compiler will reject it outright.
+Rule one: Default parameters must appear contiguously from right to left.
+When processing a function call, the compiler can only determine which values use defaults by "omitting trailing parameters."
+In other words, we cannot skip intermediate parameters—if we want to pass a value to the third parameter, all preceding parameters must be provided explicitly.
+This also means that if we attempt to place a parameter without a default value after one that has a default value, the compiler will reject it outright.

 // 正确:默认参数从右向左连续